Craig McAllister: Style of play

 McAllister plays as a striker, he is "an explosive front man", and is described as a "target man" because of his height.
 His time at Basingstoke Town was described as "prolific" due to the number of goals he scored.
 While at Exeter City, manager Paul Tisdale described him as "excellent", and said that McAllister and fellow Exeter City striker Richard Logan had a good partnership together after McAllister scored a hat-trick for the reserve team.
 After signing for Luton Town on loan in January 2012, manager Gary Brabin described McAllister as "adaptable in any role...he works hard, he's strong and he chips in with his fair share of goals."

 Personal life

 After his move to Oxford United in January 2008, he stated that the reason for the move was so that he could be closer to his family home in Southampton.
 On his arrival at Exeter City in July 2008, he moved into a house with fellow Exeter forward, Ben Watson.
 McAllister stated that it would make a huge difference living near the training ground, instead of travelling long distances to get to training and matches.
 They parted company on 1 May 2019.

-Craig McAllister has two children, Jessica Graci McAllister who was born October 2011 and Charlie Anthony McAllister who was born November 2013.
+McAllister has two children, born in October 2011 and November 2013.